Back to blog

 Help your team practice social recognition today

-Looking for the best R&R platform on the market today?
+Looking for the best R&R platform on the market?
 You’ve found it in the award-winning Achievers Recognize.
 Its robust mobile capabilities and exceptional user experience make providing social recognition simple and fun.
-Achievers Recognize supports monetary recognition as well through a point-based rewards system.
-It recently landed a spot as a top provider in the latest HRO Today’s Baker’s Dozen Customer Satisfaction Survey for Recognition.

-It’s no surprise that brands like McDonalds, Discover, and General Motors (GM) rely on it every day to promote social recognition and create a culture their employees love.
-GM’s program achieved an incredible 97% activation rate, and every employee receives at least one monthly recognition on average.
+It’s no surprise that brands like McDonalds, Discover, and General Motors (GM) rely on Achievers every day to promote social recognition and create a culture their employees love.
+GM’s program saw an incredible 97% activation rate, where every employee received at least one monthly recognition on average.

-Interested in using Achievers Recognize to follow in GM’s footsteps and realize the benefits of social recognition?
-Schedule a free demo today!
+Follow in GM’s footsteps and realize the benefits of social recognition with Achievers Recognize – schedule a free demo today!

 Written by